 Sea-level adjustment to climate warming has a time scale much larger than a century as a result of slow ice-sheet processes and ocean heat uptake.
 This means that in all emission scenarios considered, sea level will continue to rise beyond 2100.
-Levermann et al. (2013) have shown that on a 2000-year time-scale, sea-level sensitivity to global mean temperature increase is about 2.3m per °C. In addition to that, Levermann et al. (2013) report a steep increase in long-term SLR between 1.5°C and 2°C as a result of an increasing risk of crossing a destabilizing threshold for the Greenland ice-sheet (Robinson et al., 2012).
-The disintegration process that would lead to 5-7 m global SLR, however, is projected to happen on the time scale of several millennia.

-Recent observational and modeling evidence indicates that a marine ice-sheet instability in the West Antarctic may have already been triggered, which could lead to an additional SLR commitment of about 1 m on a multi-centennial time scale.
-Spill-over effects of this destabilization on other drainage basins and their relation to GMT increase are as yet little understood (Rignot et al., 2014; Joughin et al., 2014; Favier et al., 2014) and there are indications that a destabilization of the full West Antarctic ice-sheet could eventually be triggered (Feldmann and Levermann, 2015).
+Levermann et al. (2013) have shown that on a 2000 year time-scale, sea-level sensitivity to global mean temperature increase is about 2.3 m per °C. In addition to that, Levermann et al. (2013) report a steep increase in long-term SLR between 1.5 °C and 2 °C as a result to an additional SLR commitment of about 1 m on a multi-centennial time scale.
+Spill-over effects of this destabilization on other drainage basins and their relation to GMT increase are as yet little understood (Rignot et al., 2014; Joughin et al., 2014; Favier et al., 2014).
 Similarly, Mengel and Levermann (2014) report a potential marine ice-sheet instability for the Wilkens Basin in West Antarctica containing 3-4 m of global SLR.
 The dynamics of these coupled cryosphere-oceanic systems remain a topic of intense research.
-Current fine-scale ocean models, suggest increased in-
+Current fine-scale ocean models, suggest increased intrusion of warm deep water on the continental shelf as a result of anthropogenic climate change and thus indicate an increasing risk with increasing warming (Hellmer et al., 2012; Timmermann and Hellmer, 2013).
+Given the risk of potentially triggering multimeter SLR on centennial to millennial time scales, this clearly calls for a precautionary approach that is further underscored by evidence from paleo-records, which reveals that past sea-levels might have about 6-9 m above present day for levels for a GMT increase not exceeding 2°C above pre-industrial levels (Dutton et al., 2015).